flrnull/mvc-skeleton/README.md

 MVC skeleton
 ============

-Why?
-Why not Silex?
-Why not using composer?
+Main goal
 -------------------------------------------

-I've need something standalone for fast prototyping web apps.
+It's small and fast skeleton for prototyping web apps.
-Silex has a lot of dependecies with megabytes of code base.
+Inspired by Silex, but this framework is more easy for using and fixing.

 Setup
 -----